Last updated on May 15th, 2025 at 04:37 pm

 Boats and Water Taxis:

-From Gili Air to Trawangan there is a public, cheaper boat services (45K IDR/2.60 Euro) that runs between the island twice daily and a fast boat at a higher cost of 85K IDR/5 Euro.
+From Gili Air to Gili Trawangan there is a public, cheaper boat services (45K IDR/2.60 Euro) that runs between the island twice daily and a fast boat at a higher cost of 85K IDR/5 Euro.

-*prices will vary depending on which island you are leaving from/going to and usually there will be two local services running – one in the early morning and one in the late afternoon.
+*Prices will vary depending on which island you are leaving from/going to and usually there will be two local services running – one in the early morning and one in the late afternoon.

 Can you use ATMs in the Gili Islands?